grnet/e-science/orka-0.1.1/orka/ansible/README.md

     ansible-playbook -i [path/ansible_hosts] [path/ansible/site.yml] -e "choose_role=webserver create_orka_admin=True"

-Also, the variables [myprojectdir] [myprojectname] are the directory name where django projects will be created and a django project name and can be changed from their default values.
+Also, the variables [my_project_dir] [my_project_name] are the directory name where django projects will be created and a django project name and can be changed from their default values.

 Other useful variables are :
 - [escience_repo], which is the github repo from where webserver role will clone the django project.
 Default is gtzelepis.